 There are few experiences more fulfilling than white water rafting in the River Nile in Uganda.
 White water rafting takes place in Jinja, a city 100 km east of Kampala, the Ugandan capital.
 Jinja is popular for water rafting due to it being the start of the River Nile from Lake Victoria.

 The rafting is an exhilarating experience even for seasoned rafters.
 At Jinja, the Nile is fast and wide but altogether scenic making it perfect for white water rafting.
 There are countless rapids both big and small that allow for a fluctuating and even scary experience.
 Some sections are quite calm but others are rough as can be.
 The kayaks provided are safe and extremely competent guides will accompany you during the trip.
 As such, the whole Jinja rafting activity is relatively safe.

 White water rafting is also pretty cheap at just over $100 per person.
 Other activities like fishing and kayaking can be included to make for a more wholesome experience.
 The experience of white water rafting on the Nile is certainly an unforgettable one.

-Popular party sites in Kampala include The Industrial Avenue, Acacia Avenue, Ntinda and Centenary Park.
-Glitzy and glamorous clubs include Casablanca, Big Mike’s, Cayenne, Koko bar and Club Silk among others.
-The good thing with Kampala is that there is something for everyone; from laid back relaxing spots, vibrant joints with great parties to musical and dance-themed spots.
+Popular party sites in Kampala include The Industrial Avenue, Acacia Avenue, Ntinda, and Centenary Park.
+Glitzy and glamorous clubs include Casablanca, Big Mike’s, Cayenne, Koko bar, and Club Silk among others.
+The good thing with Kampala is that there is something for everyone; from laid-back relaxing spots, and vibrant joints with great parties to musical and dance-themed spots.

 In addition, Ugandan people are super friendly and sociable to foreigners, so safety is not a major concern.
 Nonetheless, it is important to stay in one’s lane and avoid any kind of confrontations.
 Kampala is definitely the best when it comes to partying and nightlife but there is only one way to find out.